andersonwinkler/PALM/docs/Examples.md

 palm -i modality1_4d.nii -i modality2_4d.nii -i modality3_4d.nii -d design.mat -t design.con -f design.fts -n 5000 -npc
 ```

 This will combine the modalities using the Fisher method (default).
 There are various others available, and Fisher is probably the best, and it's also quite fast.
 The significance after the combination is assessed via permutations.
-More details in [[Joint inference]].
+More details [here](joint_inference.md).

 ## Example 7: MANOVA and MANCOVA (simple)